SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 `src/specs/*` | Test specs, based on [WDIO](https://www.npmjs.com/package/wdio).
 They use the test pages for setup.

 You can execute all specs by running `yarn test` or `npm run test`.

+For more on testing, see our [Testing Web Components](./Testing%20Web%20Components.md) section.

 ## Public consumption of your custom UI5 Web Components package